adambard/learnxinyminutes-docs/ada.html.markdown

 with Ada.Unchecked_Conversion;
+with Ada.Text_IO;

 procedure LearnAdaInY is
    --  Indentation is 3 spaces.

    --  The most important feature in Ada is the type, objects have types and an --  object of one type cannot be assigned to an object of another type.